 Lo came to the Vilcek Foundation with comprehensive experience in arts and nonprofit management.
 Working at The Studio Museum in Harlem, Lo managed major development events, raising over $6 million during her tenure with the museum.
 She also worked with major cultural institutions including Sotheby’s, Penguin Random House, Cool Culture, and the Battery Park City Parks Conservancy supporting operations, arts, and educational programs.

-The daughter of immigrants who stressed the value of music and art, Ms. Lo is especially passionate about the Vilcek Foundation’s mission.
-She graduated from Colby College with a bachelor’s degree in English and Creative Writing, and she is a poet, a native New Yorker, and a snack enthusiast.
+The daughter of immigrants from the Philippines and Hong Kong who stressed the value of music and art, Lo is especially passionate about the Vilcek Foundation’s mission.
+She earned her bachelor’s degree in English and creative writing from Colby College.

 Lo is a member of the Colby College Museum of Art’s Board of Governors, and vice chair of the Museum Resources Committee; she works with the board to develop strategic outreach and engagement initiatives.
 Lo is also a writing and career coach with the Posse Foundation’s Scholars program; in this role, Lo works with pre-collegiate incoming scholars and college students from New York City on professional development and personal writing projects.